 It is the "big picture" that is going to keep you going when you don't necessarily feel like getting up.

 Sometimes we give up on our dreams in the daily grind of life.
 Reconnect to your higher self and your purpose in life.

 Be very clear what you want, to say I want to exercise because I want to lose 20 pounds is not very effective.
 What is the big picture?
 Why do you want to get fit or lose weight?

 It is your WHY, that is going to help you to keep moving when you don't really feel like it.

 - Think big here, move beyond the limits your current body has placed on you.

-- Action 3 - Take the time to figure out and write down exactly what it is what you want and feel how having that will make you feel.
+- Action 3 - Take the time to figure out and write down exactly what it is that you want and feel how having it will make you feel.

 - Set specific goals.
 Be realistic, but also set goals that will challenge you.